Softening with the Years

 We have the opportunity each day to remember that, to live it fully.
 That’s why we came here, to wake each morning and see sunrise, to pass through our days with awe and celebration.
 We are all strangers on this planet, slowly recognizing that we are actually family.
 Whether you think of humans as souls, angels, ETs, or just physical organisms, there is a thread of connection among us.
 A thread that links us to the stars and the galaxies and to all living matter.
 We are tiny beings in the cosmos, with one life to live here on Planet Earth.
 One second in universal timelessness.
 I don’t want to forget that, ever.

-As I continued my walk with Mary Oliver’s perspective fresh in my mind, I found that everything took on a shimmering aliveness, as if I had never seen it before.
+As I continued my walk, I found that everything took on a shimmering aliveness, as if I had never seen it before.
 Gratitude filled my heart.
 I know I have the opportunity to press this inner “refresh” button each moment of my life.
 Many of us experience a renewed outlook if we go through a health crisis or lose someone we love.
 Or if a particular birthday reminds us of aging.
 Life becomes precious beyond words.
 We realize at the deepest level how little “time” we have in the greater scheme of things.

 In human-created time, today is always the last day of your life because there is really only the present moment.
 If I am not fully awake and in love with life now, will I ever be?
-Today I am “alive and know it,” with all my heart and soul.
+Today I know I am alive with all my heart and soul.
 May that continue.
 And may each of us feel the sweet unrepeatable perfection of everything visible and invisible throughout our lives.

 The Wandering Mind